oleiade/etcaetera/README.rst

     >>> from etcaetera.adapter import Module

-    # Will extract every uppercased local variables of the module
+    # It will extract all of the module's uppercased local variables
     >>> module = Module(mymodule.settings)
     >>> module.load()